EdgeVerve/oe-migration/README.md

         });
     });
     ```
-    A ready-made file with the above content is available in the [oe-app](http://evgit/oecloud.io/oe-app) sample project at https://evgit/oecloud.io/oe-app/blob/master/server/migrate.js
-    You can copy this file to your `<PROJECT_ROOT>/server/` folder instead of creating a new file from scratch.
     This file creation is a one-time activity, and the file itself can be part of your application.

     **Note:** This file does not pass the `options` parameter to the `migrate()` function.
 However, it is possible to configure some aspects of migration if you pass the appropriate `options` object.
 See [**migrate() function**](#migrate function) under the [**Configuration**](#Configuration) section below, for details.